skip to main content

 • Participated in a February 2021 webinar, co-sponsored by Columbia University, ACOEL, a Cuban NGO and the Environmental Defense Fund, on the topic of reinvigorating and expanding U.S./Cuba environmental cooperation.

-• Delivered a presentation on “Lessons Learned: Effective Environmental Regulation of Critical Infrastructure Development & Operation” as a member of the American College of Environmental Lawyers’ delegation to the XI Annual International Convention on Environment and Development, which was held in Havana, Cuba in July 2017
+• Delivered a presentation on “Lessons Learned: Effective Environmental Regulation of Critical Infrastructure Development & Operation” as a member of the American College of Environmental Lawyers’ delegation to the XI Annual International Convention on Environment and Development, held in Havana in July 2017

-• Presented a talk at the Smith School of Enterprise and the Environment at the University of Oxford in March 2015.
-David spoke on the topic of "Real estate & business transactions as prime drivers of environmental compliance activities in the U.S. - Sources/Developments/Latest Trends."
+• Presented a talk at the Smith School of Enterprise and the Environment at the University of Oxford in March 2015, speaking on the topic of "Real Estate & Business Transactions as Prime Drivers of Environmental Compliance Activities in the U.S. - Sources/Developments/Latest Trends"

-• Interviewed for the National Association of Real Estate Investment Trusts (NAREIT) website on the legislative and regulatory impacts of Superstorm Sandy, vapor intrusion and other environmental issues in the workplace (March 2013); on the regulation of environmentally sustainable building (March 2012); on brownfield redevelopment opportunities (March 2011)
+• Interviewed for the National Association of Real Estate Investment Trusts on the legislative and regulatory impacts of Superstorm Sandy, vapor intrusion and other environmental issues in the workplace (March 2013); on the regulation of environmentally sustainable building (March 2012); and on brownfield redevelopment opportunities (March 2011)

-• Lectured in London on U.S. environmental law issues.
-The three-day, April 2002 international law symposium was co-sponsored by the U.K. Law Society, the European Company Lawyers Association and ALI-ABA.
+• Lectured at April 2002 International Law Symposium, co-sponsored by the U.K. Law Society, the European Company Lawyers Association, and ALI-ABA.
 Faculty members included former U.S. Supreme Court Justice Sandra Day O’Connor, senior judges of the U.S. Court of Appeals and other noted U.S. teachers and practitioners.

 • Cape Cod Chamber Music Festival Board President